City map and biking in parks

 The City of Ann Arbor

-(PDF) shows the various bike lanes, bike routes, and shared-use trails available for trips within the Ann Arbor and Washtenaw County area.
-Print copies of the maps are available at City Hall's transportation information center, bike shops, and the Parks and Recreation Department.
+(PDF) is now available with an updated version coming soon.
+Copies are available at City Hall's transportation information center, bike shops, and the Parks and Recreation Department.

 Ann Arbor is a bicycle friendly community that has:

 - 90.2 lane-miles of on street bike lanes, 35.3 miles of shared-use

 paths, 8.7 lane-miles of marked shared lanes (sharrows), 1.8 protected bike

 seasonal on-street bike

 racks and bike lockers

 - been named by the League of American Bicyclists Gold-level (2021) and a Silver-level Bicycle Friendly City in 2009, 2013, and 2017.

 - been recognized since 2008 as a Gold-Status community in the Promoting Active Communities Assessment, a state initiative to promote active living in Michigan communities.
 A Gold award means that Ann Arbor “can document outstanding achievements in making it easy for people to be active.”